mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

          - waitForControl; sleep 3; ~/.i3/layout_manager.sh ./layout.json

-In the RViz part, you can see that the first line ask for the ``rviz.launch`` (see below) file which is used to choose the ``.rviz`` file that you want to use.
-The ``.rviz`` file is used to savethe configuration of RViz, i.e. what is displayed.
+In the RViz part, you can see that the first line ask for the ``rviz.launch`` file (see below) which is used to choose the ``.rviz`` file that you want to use.
+The ``.rviz`` file is used to save the configuration of RViz, i.e. what is displayed.

 .. code-block:: html